dariolanza95/-Practical-Appearance-Model-for-Foundation-Cosmetics-/README.md

 - Install the required python packages using: `pip install -r /path/to/requirements.txt`
 - Download PBRT-v4 from the (Github repository)[https://github.com/mmp/pbrt-v4].
 - Copy the content of the folder 'pbrt-v4-plugin/ and past it on the folder 'pbrt-v4' making sure to overwrite all duplicated files.
 Then compile the pbrt folder as usual: `mkdir build` </br> `cd build` </br> `cmake ..` </br> `make -j20` </br>
+- The scenes used for figure can be found (here)[https://github.com/mmp/pbrt-v4]

 ## Figures reproduction